 - MA by Research, MLitt, DThM, Integrated PhD, PhD, each with a clear focus in Catholic Studies / Catholic Theology.

 The ICE Louis Lafosse Bi-centenary PhD Scholarship is open only to full-time candidates.

-All other programmes and bursaries are open to both full-time and part-time candidates.
+All other scholarships and bursaries are open to both full-time and part-time candidates.

 All scholarship and bursary holders must reside sufficiently proximate to Durham as to be able to take a full part in the life, work, and events of the Centre for Catholic Studies.

 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

-In addition, applicants for programmes and bursaries who are new candidates for a postgraduate degree within the Department of Theology and Religion must, by this date, have successfully completed a formal student application process through Durham University‡s Graduate School and have been formally offered and accepted a place on the relevant course of studies.
+In addition, applicants for scholarships and bursaries who are new candidates for a postgraduate degree within the Department of Theology and Religion must, by this date, have successfully completed a formal student application process through Durham University’s Graduate School and have been formally offered and accepted a place on the relevant course of studies.
 The deadline for completing the online student application, with all supporting documents, is Sunday 2 December 2018.